KholdStare/kholdstare.github.com/_posts/2013-11-23-moves-demystified.markdown

    * `std::move` does not perform the move.
-   * It is nothing more than a cast from an lvalue to an rvalue, to allow an actual move to happen (e.g. by causing a appropriate move constructor to be called)
+   * It is nothing more than a cast from an lvalue to an rvalue, to allow an actual move to happen (e.g. by causing an appropriate move constructor to be called)

 * [Why do I need to use `std::move` on rvalue references?](#std-move2)